Seodaemun Independence Park

-Seodaemun Independence Park (서대문독립공원) is an educational and cultural park located in Hyunjeo-dong, Seodaemun-gu, Seoul, South Korea.
+Seodaemun Independence Park (서대문독립공원) is an educational and cultural park located in Hyeonjeo-dong, Seodaemun District, Seoul, South Korea.
 The park contains various monuments and buildings, most notably the Seodaemun Prison Museum.
 The park receives nearly half a million visitors annually.

 Overview

 The name Seodaemun means literally "West Great Gate."
-This refers to Donuimun, one of the former Eight Gates of Seoul, which was torn down in 1915.
+This is a colloquial name of Donuimun, one of the former Eight Gates of Seoul, which was torn down in 1915.
 Even though the gate no longer survives, this area of Seoul still carries the name Seodaemun.